-This policy applies to the Junior School and is published to parents, pupils and employees.
+This policy applies to the Junior School, including the Early Years Foundation Stage (EYFS) and is published to parents, pupils and employees.

 This policy reflects the values, ethos and philosophy of Bradford Grammar Junior School (the School) in relation to the admission of pupils.